Maeshowe: Design and construction

-Estimates of the amount of effort required to build Maeshowe vary; a commonly suggested number is 39,000 man-hours, although Colin Renfrew calculated that at least 100,000 hours would be required.
-Dating of the construction of Maeshowe is difficult but dates derived from burials in similar tombs cluster around 3000 BC.
-Since Maeshowe is the largest and most sophisticated example of the Maeshowe "type" of tomb, archaeologists have suggested that it is the last of its class, built around 2800 BC.
-The people who built Maeshowe were users of grooved ware, a distinctive type of pottery that spread throughout the British Isles around 3000 BC.
+Estimates of the labour required to build Maeshowe vary.
+One commonly cited estimate suggests around 39,000 hours of labour, while archaeologist Colin Renfrew calculated that at least 100,000 hours of work may have been required.
+These figures suggest that the monument was built through the coordinated effort of a substantial community over an extended period.

+Dating the construction of Maeshowe is difficult, but burials from similar tombs cluster around 3000 BC.
+Because Maeshowe is the largest and most sophisticated example of the Maeshowe type of tomb, archaeologists have suggested that it may represent the final stage of this architectural tradition, built around 2800 BC.

 Siting

+Maeshowe forms part of a wider Neolithic ceremonial landscape in central Orkney that also includes the nearby stone circles of the Ring of Brodgar and the Stones of Stenness.

 Maeshowe appears as a grassy mound rising from a flat plain near the southeast end of the Loch of Harray.
-The land around Maeshowe at its construction probably looked much as it does today: Treeless, with grasses representative of ‘pollen assemblage zone’ MNH-I, reflecting "mixed agricultural practices, probably with a pastoral bias – there is a substantial amount of ribwort pollen, but also that of cereals."
+The land around Maeshowe at its construction probably looked much as it does today: Treeless, with grasses representative of ‘pollen assemblage zone’ MNH-I, reflecting "mixed agricultural practices, probably with a pastoral bias – there is a substantial amount of ribwort pollen, but also that of cereals".

 Maeshowe is aligned with some other Neolithic sites in the vicinity, for example, the entrance of "Structure 8" of the nearby Barnhouse Settlement directly faces the mound.
 In addition, the so-called "Barnhouse Stone" in a field around 700 metres away is perfectly aligned with the entrance to Maeshowe.
 This entrance corridor is so placed that it lets the direct light of the setting sun into the chamber for a few days on each side of the winter solstice, illuminating the entrance to the back cell.

 A Neolithic "low road" connects Maeshowe with the magnificently preserved village of Skara Brae, passing near the Standing Stones of Stenness and the Ring of Brodgar.
 Low roads connect Neolithic ceremonial sites throughout Britain.
-Some archeologists believe that Maeshowe was originally surrounded by a large stone circle.
+Some archaeologists believe that Maeshowe was originally surrounded by a large stone circle.

-The complex including Maeshowe, the Ring of Brodgar, the Standing Stones of Stenness, Skara Brae, as well as other tombs and standing stones represents a concentration of Neolithic sites that is rivalled in Britain only by the complexes associated with Stonehenge and Avebury.
+The complex, including Maeshowe, the Ring of Brodgar, the Standing Stones of Stenness, Skara Brae, as well as other tombs and standing stones, represents a concentration of Neolithic sites that is rivalled in Britain only by the complexes associated with Stonehenge and Avebury.